 All-inclusive resorts have the recipe for an easy-breezy vacation down pat.
 Start with unlimited food and drinks, add a dash of recreation or perhaps some spa services and finish with loads of amenities.
 Whereas the Caribbean and Mexico definitely corner the market on traditional all-inclusive resorts (you know, the ones with sprawling buffets, swim-up bars and nightly entertainment), the options in California feel markedly different.
-There are relaxing spa resorts where the rate covers everything from healthy fare to forest bathing and even some hotels with packages so robust you might forget they’re not technically all-inclusive.
-In both instances, the end result is the same: a stress-free vacation in the Golden State where you don’t have to reach for your wallet—and that’s really what matters most.
+There are relaxing spa resorts where the rate covers everything from healthy fare to yoga, dude ranches with upscale grub as well as championship golf, a camp for all ages and even some vineyard hotels with packages so robust you might forget they’re not technically all-inclusive.
+Wherever you choose, the end result is the same: a stress-free vacation in the Golden State where you're now always reaching for your wallet—and that’s really what matters most.

-- Rates: Starting at $1,100 per night for single occupancy
+- Rates: starting at $1,250 per night for single occupancy

 There’s not a person among us who couldn’t use a weekend at Canyon Ranch Woodside right about now.
 A few days of forest bathing, meditation, redwood walks, restorative yoga, sauna sessions and restful sleep sound like absolute heaven.
 Of course, the last thing anyone wants during what’s supposed to be a relaxing spa getaway is dealing with finances.
 (It’s not like robes have pockets for your wallet.)
 Luckily, the only “green” you’ll have to worry about at this world-class spa resort is your juice.